fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **NuTyX** is based on LFS and BLFS but has its own package manager called cards.
 It allows users to install software from binary packages and from source via a ports system.
 This makes it remind me a little of FreeBSD's approach to package management, as it has a binary package manager called pkg and a ports system that users can use to install software from source.
 NuTyX is aimed at intermediate to advanced users.
 I think NuTyX is ideal for intermediate to advanced users that do not need obscure software, and want a distribution with a hybrid approach to package management.

+Something interesting about NuTyX that I noticed in one of my virtual machines that runs NuTyX 24.10 was that installing VirtualBox guest additions seems to cause a few errors to appear in the boot screen, although the system still successfully boots and loads a graphical user interface.

 # openmamba GNU/Linux
 ~~~